sCrypt-Inc/scryptTS-docs/docs/getting-started/built-ins.md

 ### Library `Constants`

 `scryptTS` defines some commonly used constant values in the library `Constants`.
-You can use these constants anywhere in your code

 ```typescript
 class Constants {